LEARNAcademy/Instructor-Handbook/README.md

 ## Day to Day Tasks

 There are several tasks that instructing staff share.
-What tasks you ultimately take lead on will usually depend on your strengths the role that suites you on the team.
+What tasks you ultimately take lead on will usually depend on your strengths and the role that suites you on the team.

 Here is a broad breakdown of those tasks: